Track Down Free Utah Marriage Records (License Search)

 The standard fee for a certified copy is $18, with an extra $10 for each new copy.
 People can pay by cash, credit card, check, or money order.

-If you need more information, interested persons should visit the head office of the Utah Department of Health and Human Services, which can be found at the following address:
+If you need more information, interested persons should visit the head office of the Utah Department of Health & Human Services, which can be found at the following address:

 Multi-Agency State Office Building